The Arizona Commemorative Air Force

 The Commemorative Air Force Airbase Arizona started with a “sentimental journey.”
 In 1977, a small group of dedicated folks broke ground at Falcon Field and in 1978, the Arizona Wing became the 10th unit of the Commemorative Air Force, an organization dedicated to the preservation of these iconic aircraft.
 Within a few short weeks, Phoenix resident Mike Clarke donated a rare Boeing B-17G to the unit.
 Over the next five years, the colonels of the AZCAF wandered through countless junkyards and crash sites looking for parts to restore the plane to new condition, christening it “Sentimental Journey”.This project sparked the idea to build a more permanent facility that could be used to preserve and showcase unique warbirds like “Sentimental Journey.”

 The Greater Binghamton Airshow has the honor of hosting two planes from the AZCAF collection, the iconic North American B-25 Mitchell and the revered Boeing B-17 Flying Fortress.
+You can not only see the planes during this show, but you can also purchase a ride on one of these rare warbirds.
 Learn more.